 The Ottoman Empire Evolved Into A Seriously Male-Dominated Society

 During the 8th and 9th centuries, Turkish nomads were pushed from their homes, eventually converting to Islam when the Mongols arrived on the scene.
-As the new Ottoman Empire grew, it brought about a lot of changes for the region, including taxation, social shifts, and a great deal of religious indoctrination.
+By 1299 CE, the Ottoman Empire was established, bringing a lot of changes to the region, including taxation, social shifts, and a great deal of religious indoctrination.
 Between 1299 and 1923 CE, it also brought about a cultural phenomenon known as "The Imperial Harem," which held all the wives, servants, female relatives, and sultans' concubines in the court.
-As the Empire expanded its territory, sultans came and went; economic and social institutions evolved from the Byzantine; and Islam became the pervasive law of the land.
-But one thing that did not change was the need for women and the deep-seated desire to dominate them.
+As the Empire expanded its territory, sultans came and went; economic and social institutions evolved from the Byzantine Empire; and Islam became the pervasive law of the land.

 Women Of The Harem Were Secluded And Hidden From The World

-Like a secret womb, tucked away from the prying eyes of an unstable world, the entrance to a harem was hidden away in the center of an elaborate court.
-Inside, women were enclosed in a gilded cage of luxury, protected yet completely divested of freedom.
+The entrance to a harem was hidden away in the center of an elaborate court.
+The women who occupied these immaculate spaces rarely left the confines of the court - but at least their surroundings were drop dead gorgeous.
 Placed in an ethereal world of green and blue tiled rooms, outlined in gold and lined with plush furniture, the outside world became a distant notion, only glimpsed through the occasional view of the Sea of Marmara.

-Although it could easily be likened to a prison, the actual surroundings of the harem were beyond gorgeous.
+The surroundings of the harem were beyond gorgeous.
 The center of the harem dwellers' realm was a great pavilion with a giant courtyard where the women could bathe in a pool or gaze upon a garden.
-It was blissfully peaceful and quite, a place where contemplation and rest were commonplace.
+It was blissfully peaceful and quiet, a place where contemplation and rest were commonplace.
 The courtyard was a gathering space for the women to read together, pray, or just share stories, and it offered a much-needed escape from the interiors of their confinement.
-There was a view of the city, which likely offered them a sense of inclusion in the outside world, although they would rarely see that bustling area in person, if ever.
 Within their gilded cage were private apartments for the sultan and more than 400 rooms for sleeping, entertaining, and living.

 The Imperial Harem typically housed scores of women, including the sultan's official wives, mother, daughters, female relatives, and servant girls.
 And of course, the eunuchs were always watching in the wings for any impropriety.
 The sons of the sultan also lived in the harem until they were about 12 years old, at which point they were considered men and allowed to appear as palace courtesans.